aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

 ```

 ## DAG
-The way that GitLab decided to implement multiple pipelines per repository is by defining a DAG, using the [`needs:`](https://docs.gitlab.com/ee/ci/yaml/#needs) keyword on a job.
+GitLab could have implemented multiple pipelines per repository any number of ways.
+Interestingly, GitLab decided that [DAGs provided the most flexible way of implementing multiple pipelines per repository](https://gitlab.com/gitlab-org/gitlab-foss/issues/41947).

+To build a Directed Acyclic Graph, add the [`needs:`](https://docs.gitlab.com/ee/ci/yaml/#needs) keyword to jobs in the pipeline.

 `.gitlab-ci.yml` for Kibana:
 ```yaml